HelloFresh: Business

+Union drives in the US

 Warehouse workers for HelloFresh in Aurora, Colorado, and Richmond, California, initiated a union drive with UNITE-HERE in September 2021.
 HelloFresh management responded by hiring Kulture Consulting, a "union avoidance" consulting firm.
 Workers were compelled to attend captive audience meetings with anti-union messages.
-The Aurora election was held on November 22, and Richmond held its election on December 15; workers in both places voted decisively against unionization amid accusations of the company's interference and intimidation in the campaign, with the union contesting the results in Aurora.
+The Aurora election was held on 22 November, and Richmond held its election on 15 December; workers in both places voted decisively against unionization amid accusations of the company's interference and intimidation in the campaign, with the union contesting the results in Aurora.
 In Newark and Totowa, New Jersey, HelloFresh workers are unionizing with Brotherhood of Amalgamated Trades.

 Climate labeling

-In November of 2021, HelloFresh launched their Climate Labeling Initiative.
+In November 2021, HelloFresh launched their Climate Labeling Initiative.
 This labeling is to let consumers know when recipes are producing up to 85% less CO_{2}e emissions.
-The initial launch was in Germany, but as of December 19, 2022, the label is available in eight other EU countries alongside Australia and New Zealand.
+The initial launch was in Germany and expanded to ten other countries by late 2022.

+Labor violation allegations

+From December 2024 the U.S. Department of Labor (DOL) is investigating HelloFresh over allegations that migrant children were working at the meal-kit maker's cooking and packaging facility in Aurora, Illinois, as recently as this summer.
+The investigation also includes Midway Staffing, the agency responsible for hiring employees for the facility, to determine if child labor laws were violated.
+Cristobal Cavazos, executive director of Immigrant Solidarity, an immigrant rights advocacy group, stated that at least six teenagers, some of whom were migrants from Guatemala, were discovered working night shifts at the facility.
+The group played a role in bringing the issue to the attention of federal regulators.

+In October 2024, a union representing 79 recently dismissed HelloFresh workers in the United Kingdom criticized the company, labeling the terminations unjust and outrageous.
+Workers from the Warwickshire warehouse staged a protest after their dismissals, which the Community Trade Union claims occurred following complaints about poor working conditions, including restrictive toilet break policies and questionable termination procedures.
+Former workers have described the workplace environment as toxic, citing long waits for toilet access and alleging they were fired for raising concerns.
+Union leaders have vowed to appeal the dismissals and criticized HelloFresh for not fostering a supportive environment for employees to voice their issues.